 - Low-pitched gable or hipped roof, often with dormer windows

-Most bungalows were built in the early 1930’s and typically have an exterior made of rustic, handcrafted materials.
+Most bungalows were built from about 1905 through 1930.
+They typically have an exterior made of rustic, handcrafted materials.
 Perhaps the most common characteristic of a bungalow is the low, horizontal floor plan.
 It is near impossible to have a bungalow with a large, vertical build.
-The low floor plan goes well with the large porches that are also associated with bungalows.
+The low floor plan goes well with the large porches that are also common bungalows.

 Furthermore, the horizontal design of bungalows gets its practical history from the 19th century too.
-The horizontal style was built as such to keep the house warm in the winter and cool in the summer months.
+The horizontal style keeps houses warm in the winter and cool in the summer.

 Bungalows soon became an affordable housing option for people in cities and suburbs.
-The bungalow filled the American ideal of being able to live in a simple, cozy home with a garden and large porch for friends and family to gather together.
+It spoke to the American ideal of living in a simple, cozy home.
+However, they also included large gardens and porches for friends and family to gather together.

 The Craftsman bungalow is a favorite among home buyers because of the detailed handiwork that is visible throughout these homes.
-From handcrafted, built in cabinets to specially designed hardware and gabled roofs, every Craftsman bungalow feels original.
+These details can include handcrafted, built-in cabinets, specially designed hardware, and gabled roofs.
+This helps make every Craftsman bungalow feel original.

-Bungalows are a breath of fresh air among the excessively large, upscale modern homes that are common in the United States.
+Bungalows are a breath of fresh air.
+Especially among the excessively large, upscale modern homes that are common in the United States.
 They are simple, cozy homes made to actually live in.
-They also represent an old school American ideal that clearly still resonates with home buyers.
+They also represent an old-school American ideal that clearly continues to resonate with home buyers.
 Many have front porches and open living and dining areas that make them feel spacious and inviting.

-The Craftsman bungalow is not just the work of an architect, rather it is the result of artistic craftsmanship.
-Craftsman bungalows are popular homes to raise a family in because the nature of the home is well suited to communal living.
+The Craftsman bungalow is not just the work of an architect.
+Rather, it is the result of artistic craftsmanship.
+Craftsman bungalows are popular homes to raise a family in because the homes are well suited to communal living.
 However, because bungalows are not typically oversized, they are very pleasant homes for single buyers too.

 Where Can You Find Bungalows?

-In Long Beach, CA you can find some great examples of Craftsman bungalows in Belmont Heights, Bluff Heights, Rose Park, and Carroll Park neighborhoods.
-There are also bungalows across the harbor in San Pedro and further inland in the old town areas of Orange as well as in Pasadena.
-Price ranges can vary depending on the size of the home, the lot size, and the neighborhood.
+There are many great examples of Craftsman bungalows right here in Long Beach.
+Many are located in the Belmont Heights, Bluff Heights, Rose Park, and Carroll Park neighborhoods.
+Additionally, there are also bungalows in San Pedro.
+Orange, and Pasadena.
+Price ranges can vary depending on the size of the home, the lot, and the neighborhood.